 Reasons To Have A Prenuptial Agreement

 Preparing for a wedding and marriage is an exciting and joyful journey.
 Couples ready to say “I do” should be aware that under the laws of California, all property acquired during the marriage is presumed to be part of the marital estate.
 It is to be equally divided if a couple decides to divorce or legally separate.
-Some couples may want to have a contract — called a prenuptial agreement — before they marry, thus changing the rights of each party with regard to property he or she brings to a marriage or acquires during the marriage.
+Some couples may want to have a contract — called a prenuptial agreement — from our San Mateo attorneys before they marry, thus changing the rights of each party with regard to property he or she brings to a marriage or acquires during the marriage.

 Deciding to have a prenuptial agreement in place before the wedding doesn’t mean the couple is worried that the marriage won’t last.
 It just means they want to agree that specific assets acquired before and during the marriage are not affected by community property laws.